stevengharris/NodeSwiftLogging/README.md

 Log to the node.js console directly from Swift or with a [SwiftLog](https://github.com/apple/swift-log) backend when using [NodeSwift](https://github.com/kabiroberai/node-swift).

 If you're using [NodeSwift](https://github.com/kabiroberai/node-swift) to interact between Swift and node.js, understanding what is happening on the Swift side can be a challenge.
-NodeSwiftLogging provides two mechanisms to display messages from the Swift side in the node console.
+NodeSwiftLogging provides two mechanisms to help by displaying messages from the Swift side in the node console.

 ### A Swift-equivalent of `console.log`